peter-can-write/web-notes/angular.md

   scope.
 For example, if we have a variable local to the directive called `baz`, we can call the function from the parent scope via `foo({arg: baz})`.

+Furthermore, setting `scope: true` will simply inherit all variables from the parent scope, while setting `scope: {}` will create an isolated, empty scope ([reference](http://stackoverflow.com/questions/24528388/what-is-the-difference-between-scope-and-scopetrue-inside-directive)).
 Other properties we can give the returned object are:

 * `priority`: a metric to tell the Angular compiler what directives to inspect first.
 By default, this value is zero.
 Higher priority directives are compiled